a) Personal data

 The newsletters contain counting pixels.
 A counting pixel is a miniature graphic that is embedded in such emails that are sent in HTML format to enable log file recording and log file analysis.
 This allows a statistical evaluation of the success or failure of online marketing campaigns.
 Based on the embedded pixel, the design plan can detect if and when an email was opened by an affected person and which links in the email were accessed by the data subject.

 Such personal data collected via the counting pixels contained in the newsletters will be stored and evaluated by the controller in order to optimise the delivery of newsletters and to better adapt the content of future newsletters to the interests of the data subject.
 This personal data will not be disclosed to third parties.
 A data subject can, at any time, revoke the declaration of consent made via the opt-in procedure.
-After permission has revoked, personal data will be deleted by the controller.
+After permission has been revoked, personal data will be deleted by the controller.
 A deregistration from receiving the newsletter automatically indicates this to the data subject.

-There are cases in which we direct the newsletter recipients to other websites.
+There are cases in which we direct the newsletter recipients to the MailChimp websites.
 For example, our newsletters contain a link that enables newsletter recipients to retrieve newsletters online (for example, in the case of display problems in the e-mail program).
 Furthermore, newsletter recipients can subsequently correct their data such as the e-mail address.

 8. E-mail contact via our website and use of contact forms

-The Designplan Lighting website enables a data subject to contact our company quickly and communicate with us directly, which through the publication of an e-mail address.
+The Designplan Lighting website enables a data subject to contact our company quickly and communicate with us directly, through the publication of an e-mail address.
 If a data subject contacts the data controller by e-mail or through a contact form, the personal data provided by the data subject will be automatically saved.
 Such personal data, voluntarily transmitted by an individual to the controller, is stored for the purpose of processing or contacting the data subject.
 There is no disclosure of this personal data to third parties.

 9. Rights of the data subject